swamybabun/MATLAB/README.md

 ##### Storing Data in Variables
 - You can name your MATLAB variables anything you'd like as long as they start with a letter and contain only letters, numbers, and underscores **_**.

       3sq = 9
         ↑
       Error: Invalid expression.
 Check for missing multiplication operator, missing or unbalanced delimiters, or other
       syntax error.
 To construct matrices, use brackets instead of parentheses.

       Did you mean: sq = 9 ?

 - Try clearing all variables by entering the command **clear**
 - **clear** command removes workspace variables, and **clc** clears the Command Window.

 ##### Using Built-in Functions and Constants
-- Info: MATLAB contains built-in constants, such as pi to represent π.
+- MATLAB contains built-in constants, such as **pi** to represent π.

-    >> a = pi
+      a = pi
       a =
       3.1416

 Also, although only four decimal places are shown for π, it is represented internally with greater precision.

       x = pi/2
       1.5708